AP Course Information

 Pre AP Bio/Chemistry (9)

 This is a rigorous and fast-paced course designed to give students interested in science and intending to take AP Biology and/or AP Chemistry the strong foundation in content and scientific practices necessary to succeed without taking two years of coursework to do so.
 The curriculum is aligned to the NGSS high school performance expectations for biology and chemistry and emphasizes experimental methodologies.
 Students will participate in developing scientific questions, plan and implement scientific investigations, analyze data, and formulate scientific explanations in this demanding and engaging course.
 Recommendation: Completion or concurrent enrollment in Algebra 2 or higher.

 AP Environmental Science (9, 10, 11, 12)

 AP Environmental Science is open to all students.
 The class will provide students with an understanding of the scientific principles that govern interrelationships in the natural world.
 Important environmental issues will be explored and the comparative risks of known and potential problems will be evaluated.
 Specific focus on finding solutions to current and future challenges will be highlighted.
 This course meets college entrance requirements for an algebra-based science.
 Other Info: Students are encouraged to take the AP Environmental Science test in the spring.

 AP Computer Science A (9, 10, 11, 12)

 This course introduces students to object oriented programming by teaching fundamental computer science concepts using the Java language.
 The curriculum mirrors the CSE 142 and 143 classes at UW.
 Students are challenged to solve problems in new ways through procedural decomposition.
 Students will learn definite and indefinite looping, using varying data types, crafting methods with parameters and return values, branching with conditional execution, reading and writing to files, managing arrays and other collections, crafting classes and interfaces, optimizing searching and sorting procedures, and evaluating advanced recursive algorithms.
 Other Info: Students are encouraged to take the AP Computer Science A test in the spring.

 4th Year Language (10, 11, 12)

-ADVANCED PLACEMENT AT WHS
+LEARN MORE ABOUT ADVANCED PLACEMENT AT WHS

 Sarah Brenner, AP Coordinator